Racial Equity at Planning & Building

 Planning & Building Race & Equity Goal

-Planning & Building and its Racial Equity Team have been working to achieve racial equity in our internal structure, our external policy and services, and in the outcomes of our work in the community.
-With the help of the Department of Race and Equity, the Planning & Building Department (DRE) and its Racial Equity Team have been changing our approaches and building capacity to proactively address racial inequities resulting from our work in many ways:
+Planning & Building and its Racial Equity Team (RET) have been working to achieve racial equity across our internal structure, external policies, services, and community outcomes.
+With guidance from the Department of Race and Equity (DRE), we have been reshaping our approaches and building capacity to proactively address racial inequities in the following ways:

-- Requiring participation for all managers and supervisors in DRE's Advancing Racial Equity Academy to study everything from personal and implicit bias to structural and institutional racism and the tools to dismantle it
+• Equipping leadership: Requiring all managers and supervisors to participate in DRE's Advancing Racial Equity Academy, covering personal and implicit bias, structural and institutional racism, and strategies to dismantle inequities.

-- Creating an "Inclusive Hiring Guide" and incorporating implicit bias training for interviewers in the hiring process to ensure our staff better represent the community we serve
+• Inclusive hiring practices: Creating an “Inclusive Hiring Guide” and integrating implicit bias training for interviewers to ensure our staff better represent the communities we serve.

-- Educating our staff about the impact of our field on racial injustice, including holding a department-wide book club to read The Color of Law: A Forgotten History of How Our Government Segregated America and publishing newsletters for staff with many timely resources regarding racial justice.
+• Staff education on racial injustice: Hosting department-wide discussions, including a book club on The Color of Law: A Forgotten History of How Our Government Segregated America, and publishing newsletters with timely racial justice resources.

-- Working across departments and breaking down silos to develop policies, trainings and staff capacity to more inclusively engage the community in shaping the policy that affects them, including helping develop City Administrative Instruction 6802: Inclusive Community Engagement(PDF, 336KB).
+• Cross-department collaboration: Developing policies, trainings, and staff capacity to more inclusively engage the community, including helping to create City Administrative Instruction 6802: Inclusive Community Engagement.

-- Collaborating between staff and management to integrate racial equity goals into our department's budget priorities and key performance indicators
+• Integrating equity into budgeting and performance: Collaborating between staff and management to incorporate racial equity goals into the department’s budget priorities and key performance indicators.

-Today, our focus is on engaging all staff in creating a guiding document that identifies ways their daily work impacts racial disparities and how we can continue to change our approach toward leading to better results for the most impacted communities.
+Today, our focus is on engaging all staff in creating a guiding document that identifies how their daily work affects racial disparities and how we can continuously improve outcomes for the most impacted communities.

 Projects

-With the guidance of the Department of Race and Equity, PBD has moved toward developing all of its planning and policy projects with a racial equity framework, using tools such as Racial Equity Impact Analysis and Inclusive Community Engagement practices.
-The following City of Oakland projects that impact have explicitly included racial equity in their data analysis, goals, measures of success and/or community engagement practices.
+With guidance from the Department of Race and Equity, PBD has begun applying a racial equity framework to all planning and policy projects.
+This includes using tools such as Racial Equity Impact Analysis and Inclusive Community Engagement practices.
+The following City of Oakland projects explicitly include racial equity in their data analysis, goals, measures of success, and community engagement strategies.

 Oakland 2045 General Plan Update